Read the statement from Florida Gov. DeSantis ending his presidential campaign

 Transcript provided by the DeSantis campaign.

-This article originally appeared on Tallahassee Democrat: Read transcript of statement from DeSantis, suspending campaign
+This article originally appeared on Tallahassee Democrat: Ron DeSantis out: Read statement announcing suspended campaign